QGIS: Refine Your Maps for Reporting and Publication

 Themes (again)

-Now that we’ve made some changes, we can see what themes do.
+Now that we’ve made some style changes, we can see what themes do.

-• Let’s name our new theme Main, and click OK
+• Let’s name our new theme Data Inset, and click OK

 • Now, click the Eye icon again

-• You will see that there are two check box options at the bottom: Inset and Main
+• You will see that there are two check box options at the bottom: Data Inset and Data Main

 • You can cycle between these two themes by choosing one or the other

-• If you want to update a theme, simply hide/unhide the layers you want, go to Eye icon > Replace theme... and then select the theme you want to overwrite.
+• If you want to update a theme, simply hide/unhide layers, change the layer Styles, go to Eye icon > Replace theme... and then select the theme you want to overwrite.

 • Save your project